Emergency Dental Services Miami Beach, FL

 Dr. Cook was born and raised in Bogota, Columbia.
 She graduated from the University of Bosque Dental School with honors in 1992.
 She has worked in South Florida since 2005 at several dental clinics, perfecting her skills.
 In the last 5 years, she’s worked at the Center for Dental Implants in Aventura with a well-known expert in Implant Dentistry.

-She excels in all areas of general dentistry and has a lot of knowledge regarding Implant Restoration, Veneers, Crowns, Cosmetic Dentistry, and Root Canals.
+She excels in all areas of general dentistry and has a lot of knowledge regarding Implants Restoration, Veneers, Crowns, Cosmetic Dentistry, and Root Canals.
 She speaks both English and Spanish fluently.
 She is an active member of several organizations: the Worldwide Association of Female Professionals, the American Dental Association, and the South Florida Dental Association.

 Frequently Asked Questions about Emergency Dentist